 Denial of Coverage Results in Settlement Over 250 Times Policy Limits

 Henry’s wife needed help.
 Her husband was in a coma at St. Mary’s Hospital as the result of a terrible motorcycle accident.
-She retained an attorney who, after doing some research, discovered there was only minimal insurance available from the at-fault driver.
-The attorney told Henry’s wife she did not need to incur the expense of retaining an attorney since the $10,000 in coverage should immediately be paid by the at-fault driver’s insurance company.
+She retained a lawyer who, after doing some research, discovered there was only minimal insurance available from the at-fault driver.
+The lawyer told Henry’s wife she did not need to incur the expense of retaining a lawyer since the $10,000 in coverage should immediately be paid by the at-fault driver’s insurance company.
 When Henry came out of the coma, his wife began to wonder when the family would receive the $10,000 in coverage.
-She again contacted the attorney who, disgusted by the insurance company’s failure to settle, immediately filed a lawsuit against the negligent driver.
-The attorney then contacted us to pursue an insurance bad faith claim against the driver’s insurance company.
+She again contacted the lawyer who, disgusted by the insurance company’s failure to settle, immediately filed a lawsuit against the negligent driver.
+The lawyer then contacted us to pursue an insurance bad faith claim against the driver’s insurance company.
 We were successful in convincing the insurance company to mediate the entire dispute before Henry’s injury claim went to trial.
 The result?
 A settlement of 325 times the $10,000 policy limits.
 Lesser, Lesser, Landy & Smith is available for consultation throughout the State of Florida on insurance bad faith matters.

 Confidential Settlement – Medical Malpractice